What is a Kilim? And How it Differs from a Rug

 2. Patterns & Symbolism

 Because of the way they are woven, kilims are often geometric in design: diamonds, zigzags, chevrons, and repeating motifs.
-But these are not just decorative.
-Each motif traditionally carried symbolic meaning:
+But these motifs were not purely decorative.
+In many weaving traditions, they carried shared symbolic references:

-• The elibelinde (a stylized female figure) symbolized fertility and motherhood.
+• The elibelinde - a stylized female form - is commonly associated with fertility and continuity.

-• The eye motif was a talisman against misfortune.
+• The eye motif was commonly considered a talisman against misfortune.

 • Hooks, stars, and amulets often represented protection, prosperity, and blessings.